MaskRay/wechatircd/README.md

 ### Motivation

-- Replace the mobile client with your IRC client.
+- Replace the mobile application with your IRC client.
 See [WeeChat操作各种聊天软件](https://maskray.me/blog/2016-08-13-weechat-rules-all).
 - Bot
 - Log.
 It is difficult to export log from the mobile client <https://maskray.me/blog/2014-10-14-wechat-export>